xwal/awesome-stars/README.md

 * [SIAlertView](https://github.com/Sumi-Interactive/SIAlertView) - An UIAlertView replacement with block syntax and fancy transition styles.
 * [Kiwi](https://github.com/kiwi-bdd/Kiwi) - Simple BDD for iOS
 * [DesignerNewsApp](https://github.com/MengTo/DesignerNewsApp) - Build a Swift App as a designer
-* [JSPatch](https://github.com/bang590/JSPatch) - JSPatch bridge Objective-C and Javascript using the Objective-C runtime.
-You can call any Objective-C class and method in JavaScript by just including a small engine.
-JSPatch is generally used to hotfix iOS App.
 * [PNChart](https://github.com/kevinzhow/PNChart) - A simple and beautiful chart lib used in Piner and CoinsMan for iOS
 * [FeSpinner](https://github.com/NghiaTranUIT/FeSpinner) - Rocket Loader Collection for iOS app
 * [fmdb](https://github.com/ccgus/fmdb) - A Cocoa / Objective-C wrapper around SQLite